sagemath/trac_to_gh/Issue 657.md

 # Issue 657: Strange is_zero behavior for symbolics

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/657

 Original creator: robertwb